-“Project manager” is such a generic position that people often confuse it with other roles.
-To make things more confusing, project managers often end up with responsibilities outside of their traditional job description, like: working with clients, managing other project managers, or driving forward business strategy.
+"Project manager" is such a generic position that people often confuse it with other roles.
+To make things more confusing, project managers often end up with responsibilities outside of their traditional job description, like working with clients, managing other project managers, or driving forward business strategy.

-Job description also depends on company size: project managers in enterprises have clear and narrow job descriptions which is closer to the traditional job description; but in startups and agencies, their job descriptions vary wildly.
+The job description also depends on company size: project managers in enterprises have clear and narrow job descriptions which is closer to the traditional job description; but in startups and agencies, their job descriptions vary wildly.
 Why?
 For a couple of reasons:

 - Small companies can't afford to hire two specialists because there’s not enough work to justify two salaries, so project managers are expected to do everything